andre-hctulc/next-route-handlers/README.md

 ## Streamers

-Streamers mounted fetches to query pages (`useLessQuery().refetch`), so each query is cached on its own.
+Streamers use mounted fetches to query pages (`useLessQuery().refetch`), so each query is cached on its own.
 The streamer as a whole can still be revalidated with `useMutateQuery` or `useMutateTags`

 Example: